 - Close all other apps to give more memory for Chrome

 - Pause or cancel file downloads if running

 - Close other programs running on your computer

 - Close all other tabs and then reload the page that shows “Aw, Snap!” message.

-The installed extensions on your Chrome can also cause the memory issue.
-Disable the Chrome extensions, and check the problem solved or not.
+The installed extensions on your Chrome can also cause memory issues.
+Disable the Chrome extensions, and check whether the problem is solved or not.